AincradOT/platform/platform/README.md

 Store in GitHub organization secrets:

-1. Navigate to `https://github.com/organizations/yourorg/settings/secrets/actions` (replace `yourorg` with your organization name)
+1. Navigate to `https://github.com/organizations/aincradot/settings/secrets/actions` (replace `aincradot` with your organization name)
 2. Create `GCP_PLATFORM_SA_KEY` with contents of `platform-ci-key.json`
 3. Create `GCP_SA_KEY` with contents of `dev-ci-key.json`
 4. Create `GCP_SA_KEY_PROD` with contents of `prod-ci-key.json`